 1. Goal Setting

 Spark your team’s intrinsic motivation!
 Language learning shouldn’t just be something that they have to do but, rather, something that they feel excited about doing.
 To make this happen, it’s important to explain to your team why they are learning a new language and how it will contribute both to the company’s success as well as to their own personal development.
-Get them involved in the goal setting process, and let every person set three specific goals they want to achieve with Babbel, e.g. make a sales call in German or have a meeting with my colleague in Spanish.
-These will set a focus and make their progress measurable.
-More about smart goals here.
+Get them involved in the goal-setting process, and let every person set three specific goals they want to achieve with Babbel, e.g. make a sales call in German or have a meeting with my colleague in Spanish.
+These smart goals will set a focus and make their progress measurable.

 2. The daily 15 mins

 As with any sort of habit formation, your employees’ commitment to language-learning won’t stick if it’s not something they can sustain over time.
 They will be more successful in their language studies if they have a built-in period of time each day devoted to learning.
 Besides that, learning every day in short bursts is more effective than studying for hours on end.

 So what can you do?
 Encourage your employees to block 15 minutes a day or a few times a week for language learning in their calendars.
 And if they all learn at the same time, nobody will forget and it will be more fun.
 Team bonding guaranteed.

 Get your team talking!
 After completing the first Babbel courses, the best way to retain knowledge and become confident using it is to practice speaking with others.

 Dedicating time to doing exactly that is key.
 So why not organize a casual Spanish or German lunch for your team to practice with each other.